What is Google Search Console

-There is a basic checklist that Google has that provides a few questions you should “Ask Yourself” about your website when adding your website to Google My Business, if you are a local business.
+This basic checklist by Google provides a few questions you should “ask” about your website.
+These questions will help when adding your website to Google My Business.
 These are great questions and include:

 - How do I get my website or app on Google

 - Is my quality valuable and/or engaging

 - how do I make my website mobile friendly

 - how do I make my content quick and easy to access on all deliverables

 Whether using Google Search Console for your website or your mobile app GSC will notify you of any unusual events including if your site violates any of Google’s guidelines or policies.

 - inform/notify Google which page(s) not to crawl via your robots.txt or NOINDEX tags.
 I prefer utilizing the NOINDEX/NOFOLLOW tags as it’s an easier method.